ronakrm/ronakrm.github.io/index.md

 My dissertation research focused on methods for efficiently identifying important subsets of features, parameters, and samples in modern ML settings.
-Current and future interests for me revolve around applying some of these ideas to interpretability, and more broadly exploring issues around alignment.
+Current and future interests for me revolve around applying some of these ideas to interpretability and safety, and more broadly exploring issues around alignment.

 For a take-away, check out my [R&eacute;sum&eacute;/CV](/resume/Ronak_Mehta_CV.pdf).